 The State of Arizona has a surveillance program in place tracking West Nile Virus occurrences.
 The program focuses on virus activity in mosquitoes, chicken flocks, dead birds, sick horses, and humans.

 - Mosquitoes breed in standing water.
-Although you can't do much about the man-made lakes and lagoons around town, you can keep your home free from standing water.
-Eliminate any standing water in cans, bottles, jars, buckets, old tires, drums and other containers.
+Although you can't do much about the human-made lakes and lagoons around town, you can keep your home free from standing water.
+Eliminate any standing water in cans, bottles, jars, buckets, old tires, drums, and other containers.

 - Repair leaky pipes and outside faucets.

 - Move air conditioner drain hoses frequently to keep mosquitoes from breeding inside.

 - Use insect repellent containing DEET when going out at dawn, dusk, or at night.